Best Quinoa Recipe (On the Stove!)

 - Use a fork to fluff the quinoa once it’s done.
 This keeps the texture light and separates the grains.

-There are so many ways to use this cooked perfect quinoa!
+There are so many ways to use this perfectly cooked quinoa!
 Try it:

 - As a side dish with grilled chicken, fish, or roasted vegetables.